SWOT Analysis Worksheet: 2.1.1

 Leveraging Strengths:

-How can you use your strengths to address your weaknesses?
+How will you use your strengths to directly improve a weakness?

-(Example: “I will use my discipline to focus on shooting under pressure in practice.”)
+(Example: “I will use my strong training discipline to intentionally practice high-pressure situations in workouts.”)

 Focusing on Opportunities: